|On this page…|

 Double-click a file with any of a number of file extensions in the Windows Explorer tool.
 The installer sets up associations between these file types and MathWorks® products during installation.
 For example, double-clicking a file with a .m extension starts MATLAB and opens the file in the MATLAB Editor.
 For more information, see Associate Files with MATLAB on Windows Platforms.

 After starting MATLAB, the desktop opens.
-Desktop components that were open when you last shut down MATLAB will be opened on startup.
+Desktop components that were open when you last shut down MATLAB are opened on startup.
 You can specify other startup options, such the current folder upon startup—for more information, see Startup Options and MATLAB Startup Folder.

 If you have trouble starting MATLAB, see Troubleshooting topics in the Installation Guide.